Im-Andrew/Node-Folder-Template-Generator/README.md

 The format is as follows:
 1. Wrap the component name inside of brackets `{component}`
 2. Give the component a pipe by adding it to the end of the container `{component PIPE}`
-    i. _Note:_ It is important that there is a space between the component name and the pipe.
+    - _Note:_ It is important that there is a space between the component name and the pipe.
 3. You're done.